ZEUS SERVER RULES

 2. Do not punish players in game as Zeus.
 Punishment includes but is not limited to, lightning, punish, team killing, and killing on spawn.
 If a player is breaking any of NAK rules report it to an Admin or complete a Misconduct report on the web site

 3. Do not abuse players.

-4. No use of Scripts.
-You may use Ares/Achilles to assist with your Zeus scenarios, but do not directly run scripts no matter the method.
+6. No use of Scripts.
+You may use Achilles/Zeus Enhanced to assist with your Zeus scenarios, but do not directly run scripts no matter the method.

-7. Promote the community with your actions and behaviour.
+9. Promote the community with your actions and behavior.

 Zeus is about creating a story for the players – an interactive narrative, in which players do have a role.
 Experience comes before everything – even before the narrative.